Programs

 The first session of the seminar includes two presenters, each focusing on the interstices of the political in images:

-Art and Politics: The Aesthetic Struggle of the World
+Art and Politics: The Aesthetic Struggle of the World (watch the video)

 Erik Del Búfalo